 I have also identify the potential of linking specifically the production of stoves in Bamessing with climate change.
 The use of improved clay stoves is another way in reducing deforestation which is a contributing factor to climate change.
-Presently in Cameroon it is estimated that about 83% of households rely mostly on the use of the three stone open fire space shown below for cooking.
+Presently in Cameroon most households rely mostly on the use of the three stone open fire space shown below.